edanurhmrc/task_tracker/README.md

 # habit_tracker_app

-I made a simple tracker app with Flutter  where you can track your tasks or habits For database operations, I used the Hive package.
+I made a simple tracker app with Flutter💙  where you can track your tasks or habits For database operations, I used the Hive package.

 Note: [Hive](https://pub.dev/packages/hive) is a NoSQL database.
 It is a dart package used in Flutter applications to store and manipulate data locally.